polarene/micro-template/README.md

 ### Typed templates

-Normally a template would accept a dynamically typed context (`Map<String, Any>`), so you can pass it any value you want.
+Normally a template would accept a dynamically typed context (`Map<String, Any>`), thus you can pass it any value you want.
 If you like, you can create a statically typed template by wrapping an existing one.
 The wrapper will only accept instances of a fixed type `T` instead of a generic `Context`.
 All the public properties from `T` are interpolated in the template, except for null values that will be replaced with defaults.

 ```kotlin